Quickstats

 Still in operation and marking the eastern entrance to St. Margaret’s Bay, Peggy’s Point Lighthouse is one of the most recognizable lighthouses in the world.

-Maritime Museum & Grave Sites
+Maritime Museum & Titanic Grave Sites

 Immerse yourself in Nova Scotia’s rich maritime history.
 Did you know victims of the Titanic were picked up by boats from Nova Scotia and buried in Halifax?